SARL-PLUS/RL_bootcamp_tutorial/README.md

 ```
 (your_env_id)$ bash install_dependencies.sh cpu|cu118|cu121
 ```
-where the user needs to specify either `cpu` for cpu only installation or cu118 or cu121 for cuda tookkit 11.8 or 12.1 respectively.
+where the user needs to specify either `cpu` for cpu only installation or cu118 or cu121 for cuda toolkit 11.8 or 12.1 respectively.

 ## Goal
 The goal is to get a basic understanding of how the algorithm works.
 As Deep Q-Learning is one of the easier algorithms to implement, we have a fair chance of getting it done within the short timeframe of the tutorial.
 Therefore, the goal is to write your own implementation without relying on third-party deep reinforcement learning libraries.